-Data backup and data archive are two terms which are often mentioned in the same breath and on the surface may seem to be almost analogous.
+Data backup and data archive are two terms that are often mentioned in the same breath and on the surface may seem to be almost analogous.
 After all, they both involve making a copy of a business’s data for future use.
 However, that is where the similarities end.

 Data Backup vs. Archive